BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 In order to calm your intentions on the mental level, you need to have calmed your body and speech, restrained it sufficiently long beforehand.
-THEN you can actually start calming that movement, the movement of the mind - but not at the expense of what is agitating you, that remains;
-that actually serves almost as a criteria for whether you are calm now, or not.
+THEN you can actually start calming that movement, the movement of the mind—but not at the expense of what is agitating you, that remains; that actually serves almost as a criteria for whether you are calm now, or not.
 It’s easy to be calm when there is nothing bothering you.
-But the very reason people don’t want to live in seclusion, not partake in company, and guard the sense doors - is that it is very disturbing.
+But the very reason people don’t want to live in seclusion, not partake in company, and guard the sense doors—is that it is very disturbing.

 That is why the gradual training is about *building that up*, because that is the most disturbing thing.
 When you start saying no to desiring sense pleasures and guarding the sense doors, avoiding company, it is very disturbing for the mind that depends on those movements, engagements and activities.
-Solitude, seclusion, withdrawal from the senses, confinement - it basically feels like dying.
+Solitude, seclusion, withdrawal from the senses, confinement—it basically feels like dying.
 It is the withdrawal of a heavy addiction: \[your mind is\] an addict who has been depending on the senses for aeons, not only this life.
 If you think cigarettes are hard to give up, or heroin, try giving up the entire domain of pleasure dependent on the senses and existence in general.

 **Q:** Even on that small scale in terms of little things like addiction to smoking, you can get a glimpse of the relief that comes from not